Understanding Indonesia

 The conference is free of charge

-This is the third Understanding Indonesia conference at CDU
+This is the second Understanding Indonesia conference at CDU

 Venue: Building Blue 1.1.01 Lecture Theatre, CDU Casuarina Campus, Ellengowan Drive Darwin NT 0909- see CDU map.